 SUPR-Q Full License

-This downloaded spreadsheet is a one-time fee that allows you to compare your website (one domain) to the various sites in the tool.
+This SUPR-Q license includes a downloadable spreadsheet that allows you to compare your website (one domain) to the various websites in the tool.

-Full Individual License: provides one person within an organization access to the license, to compare one domain to 200 websites, see the industries behind the comparison, and sort by industry and sub-scale.
+Individual License: provides one person within an organization access to the license, to compare one domain to 150 websites, see the industries behind the comparison, and sort by industry and sub-scale.

-Full Site License: provides multiple people within the organization access to the license and compare one domain to 200 websites, see the industries behind the comparison, and sort by industry and sub-scale.
+Site License: provides multiple people within the organization access to the license and compare one domain to 150 websites, see the industries behind the comparison, and sort by industry and sub-scale.

-Purchase example: Purchase the full individual license, and grant one person (on individual) in the organization access to the license.
-This person can compare a website (one domain) to 200 websites, access the industries behind the comparison, and sort by industry and sub-scale.
+Purchase example: Purchase the individual license, and grant one person (one individual) in the organization access to the license.
+This person can compare a website (one domain) to 150 websites, access the industries behind the comparison, and sort by industry and sub-scale.

 How it Works